-The employee’s “Statement of Fitness for Work” from their GP will typically set out the nature of the condition for which the employee has been absent and indicate what changes may need to be made to support their return to work.
+The employee’s fit note should set out the nature of the condition for which the employee has been absent and indicate what changes may need to be made to support their return to work.

-Through regular one-to-one appraisals you will have the perfect opportunity to inquire after an employee’s wellbeing within the workplace, regardless of whether or not they have been absent from work.
+Through regular performance reviews, you will have the opportunity to inquire after an employee’s wellbeing within the workplace, regardless of whether or not they have been absent from work.
 Equally, the employee will be given the chance to voice any concerns, and to confidentially discuss any professional or personal matters that could be affecting their performance at work, including their general health and happiness.

-It is during the course of an appraisal that you may be able to pre-empt any potential absenteeism by exploring ways in which you can support an employee who is struggling with their job either due to physical or mental health problems, or where work-related factors are causing or contributing to their poor health.
+You may also be able to pre-empt any potential absenteeism by exploring ways in which you can support an employee who is struggling with their job either due to physical or mental health problems, or where work-related factors are causing or contributing to their poor health.

 In larger organisations, where you have access to occupational health services, you may need to make a referral where an employee is reporting or displaying signs of work-related stress, or any other symptoms of illness.
 This will allow for appropriate recommendations to be made on what adjustments could be considered to ensure a safe and healthy working environment for that employee.

 For smaller businesses, there may not be the resources to refer an employee to on occupational health specialist.
 Nonetheless, as the employer, you are still under a duty to ensure the health, safety and welfare of your employees.